top of page

 Have you ever had a massage?
 If not, you're missing out on one of the most relaxing experiences ever.
 Before you book an appointment with me, make sure you know what to expect and how to act to make the most of your experience.

-If you are ever in doubt about what to do, you can rely on standard etiquette guidelines, and ask me about anything you're not sure about.
+If you are ever in doubt about what to do, you can rely on standard etiquette guidelines, and ask me anything you're not sure about.

 Impeccable Hygiene